4d/docs/docs/API/EntitySelectionClass.md

 *	If you pass *entity* as parameter, the function creates a new entity selection without *entity* (if *entity* belongs to the entity selection).
 If *entity* was not included in the original entity selection, a new reference to the entity selection is returned.
 *	If you pass *entitySelection* as parameter, the function returns an entity selection containing the entities belonging to the original entity selection without the entities belonging to *entitySelection*.
 You can compare [ordered and/or unordered entity selections](ORDA/dsMapping.md#ordered-or-unordered-entity-selection).

-By default, if you omit the *keepOrder* parameter or pass `False`, the resulting entity selection is unordered.
-If you want to keep the order of the original entity selection (for example if you want to reuse the entity selection in a user interface), pass `True` or the `dk keep ordered` constant in *keepOrder*.
+By default, if you omit the *keepOrder* parameter, the resulting entity selection is unordered.
+If you want to keep the order of the original entity selection (for example if you want to reuse the entity selection in a user interface), pass the `dk keep ordered` constant in *keepOrder*.
 In this case, the result is an ordered entity selection and the order of the initial entity selection is kept.

 :::note

-If you pass `True` or `dk keep ordered` in *keepOrder* and the removed *entitySelection* contains entities duplicated in the original entity selection, all occurences of the duplicates are removed.
+If you pass `dk keep ordered` in *keepOrder* and the removed *entitySelection* contains entities duplicated in the original entity selection, all occurences of the duplicates are removed.

 :::